Venezuela's Chavez improving after surgery complications

 The president claimed he was cured earlier this year, and was able to campaign for re-election in October, but now looks to be fighting for his life again.
 Officials have stressed that his post-operation process will be long and complex.

-The ashen faces of cabinet ministers and sombre tone of their terse official statements since Tuesday's surgery appeared to suggest top government officials are preparing for the worst.
+The ashen faces of cabinet ministers and somber tone of their terse official statements since Tuesday's surgery appeared to suggest top government officials are preparing for the worst.

 The president has refused to divulge details of the cancer that was diagnosed in June of last year.